onnlucky/hotel/readme.txt

 bring back a boot.tl library
 implement serializing tlValue's to disk

-experiment with refcounting, experiment with alloc pool per task for certain sizes ...
-* alloc ref=1
-* when ref > 1, assert that all fields are valid
-* when doing mutable things, assert that ref == 1, copy/clone otherwise
-* think about how to defer refcounting to battle "churn" x = KEEP(v); return FREE(v); return PASS(v);

 optimize: parser should add all local names to code->envnames and env should use this ...
 optimize: parser pexpr and others lots of branches start out the same, let them share prefix ...
 optimize: task->value by tagging as active incase of tResult or such?
 optimize: compile code by collecting all local names, use that as dict, and keep values inside run

 do the open/close correctly; do close as lazy as possible? if x: return x ... no need to close/copy

-GC:
-* first, boehm will suffice
-* local refcounted/mutable heap with tracing collector
-* global heap = immutable, non-cyclic, or it can be, tasks can be mutable global dict

 add static initializers, until first vm is created allow tlSYM("...") tlText("...") etc.